Decide what you

 - How does the organization use data to improve its effectiveness?

 Giving is so much more than just monetary donations.
-You can use your time, skills, and passions to impact those around you during the holiday season and beyond.
-Have a look at some of our simple service ideas below.
+You can use your time, talents, and passions to impact those around you during the holiday season and beyond.
+Sites like All for Good, VolunteerMatch, and Catchafire offer great opportunities to put your skills to use.
+We’ve also provided a few simple service ideas below.

 NONPROFITS WE LOVE